 Opt for a Stand-Up or Treadmill Desk

-If you have to be on the computer, you can opt for a stand-up or use a treadmill desk (if you have a desk job you can even ask your company for workplace alternatives).
-Can’t get a stand-up or treadmill desk, there are a few things that you can do to curb the effects of sitting.
+If you have to be on the computer, you can opt for a stand up or a treadmill desk (if you have a desk job you can even ask your company for workplace alternatives).
+Can’t get a stand up or treadmill desk, there are a few things that you can do to curb the effects of sitting.
 You can try a few chair exercises and other exercises that you can do at the office.

-A sedentary lifestyle can have serious health repercussions but it isn’t too late to make changes to your overall health and well-being.
-Remember to take it slow and easy when you first starting an exercise routine to avoid injury.
+A sedentary lifestyle can have serious health repercussions but it isn’t too late to make changes to your overall health and well being.
+Remember take it slow and easy when you first starting a exercise routine to avoid injury.
 Don’t forget to use these tips on how to go from being sedentary to exercising in 9 easy steps.